How it works

 How the brief gets made.

-As of July 2026: one morning read across the city's local desks (20 sources and 115 articles in the latest sweep, spanning 9 categories), one brief in which every claim is cited and every quote is checked against its source, and 24 ongoing storylines with 32 promises tracked on a public ledger.
+As of August 2026: one morning read across the city's local desks (45 sources and 315 articles in the latest sweep, spanning 9 categories), one brief in which every claim is cited and every quote is checked against its source, and 67 ongoing storylines carrying 363 dated entries you can catch up on any time.
 This page is the entire method.

 The morning read